Annotations

 Scoring Behavior

 There are two intended ways for course instructors to use the add annotation features.
-Deductions from maximum, or additions from zero.
+Deductions from maximum ("negative grading"), or additions to zero ("positive grading").

 Set a max_score